 Professional Services Advancement Support Scheme invites new round of applications

-The PASS, with a total allocation of $200 million, aims at funding non-profit-making industry-led projects to increase exchanges and co-operation between Hong Kong's professional services and external counterparts, promote relevant publicity activities, and enhance the standards of Hong Kong professional services through capacity building programmes.
+The PASS, with a total allocation of $200 million, aims at funding non-profit-making industry-led projects to increase exchanges and co-operation between Hong Kong's professional services and external counterparts, promote relevant publicity activities, and enhance the standards and external competitiveness of Hong Kong's professional services.

-So far, 31 projects have been funded under the PASS, including seminars, forums, workshops, exchange events, exhibitions, and research and studies.
-Costs directly incurred for implementing a project, such as manpower cost, venue and set up cost, production and promotion cost, and the project team's travel and accommodation cost outside Hong Kong, are typically eligible for funding under the scheme.
-More details about PASS and the funded projects are available at www.pass.gov.hk.
+So far, 38 projects have been funded under the PASS, including seminars, forums, workshops, exchange events, exhibitions, and research and studies.
+Costs directly incurred for implementing a project, such as manpower costs, venue and set up costs, production and promotion costs, and the project team's travel and accommodation costs outside Hong Kong, are typically eligible for funding under the scheme.
+More details about the PASS and the funded projects are available at www.pass.gov.hk/en/home/index.html.

 The PASS receives applications all year round and they are processed on a quarterly basis.
-The deadline for the upcoming round of applications is February 28, 2019.
+The deadline for the new round of applications is May 31, 2019.

-A briefing session will be held on December 13 for organisations interested in applying for PASS funding.
+A briefing session will be held on March 21, 2019 for organisations interested in applying for the PASS funding.
 For registration for the briefing session or other enquiries, please contact the PASS Secretariat at 3655 5418 or firstname.lastname@example.org.